Dr Silke Fricke, PhD, MSc, SLT

 - Member of and registration with Deutscher Bundesverband für Logopädie (dbl; German Federal Association of Qualified Logopedics/SLTs; equivalent to Royal College of Speech and Language Therapists/RCSLT)

-- Associate member of ELDEL (Enhancing Literacy Development in European Languages - A Marie-Curie Initial Training Network), PERC (Psychology in Education Research Centre; University of York), Centre for Reading and Language (CRL), a virtual research network with colleagues at various institutions (e.g. University of Oxford, UCL, York), and EALL-N (English as an Additional Language and Literacy Network - network of UK academics developing a comprehensive programme of research to address inequalities faced by children growing up with EAL)
+- Associate member of LARRY (Language & Reading Research in Yorkshire), ELDEL (Enhancing Literacy Development in European Languages - A Marie-Curie Initial Training Network), PERC (Psychology in Education Research Centre; York), Centre for Reading and Language (CRL), a virtual research network with colleagues at various institutions (e.g. Oxford, UCL, York), EALL-N (English as an Additional Language and Literacy Network - network of UK academics developing a comprehensive programme of research to address inequalities faced by children growing up with EAL)), EAL Steering Group (Sheffield City Council), and Language and Cognitive Development Group (Luxembourg)

 - Member: International Association for the Study of Child Language (IASCL); Society for the Scientific Study of Reading (SSSR); National Association for Language Development in the Curriculum (NALDIC), NALDIC Regional (Yorkshire) Interest Group (RIG)

-- Refereeing: Rapporteur for Economic & Social Research Council (ESRC), Grant pre-submission reviewer for University of Luxembourg, Book Reviewer for NASEN journals (British Journal of Special Education, Support for Learning and Journal of Research in Special Educational Needs), Manuscript Reviewer for several national and international
+- Refereeing: Rapporteur and reviewer for Economic & Social Research Council (ESRC), Grant pre-submission reviewer for University of Luxembourg, Book Reviewer for NASEN journals (British Journal of Special Education, Support for Learning and Journal of Research in Special Educational Needs), Manuscript Reviewer for several national and international journals

 Previous and Current Projects